elastic/kibana/src/plugins/kibana_utils/docs/state_sync/README.md

 start();

-// state container change is synced to state storage
+// state container change is synched to state storage
-// in this case, kbnUrlStateStorage updates the url to "/#?_a=(count:2)" stateContainer.set({ count: 2 });
+// kbnUrlStateStorage updates the URL to "/#?_a=(count:2)" stateContainer.set({ count: 2 });

 stop();